bitVivAZ/blog/_webdev/Fare.md

 date: 2020-07-12 14:40:45
 ---

-Fare (fà·re) meaning “to do” in Italian, is a to do prototype I made using React.
+Fare (fà·re) meaning “to do” in Italian, is a to do list prototype I made using React.

 <b>Website:</b> [Fare](https://bitvivaz.com/fare/)